Lope Díaz III de Haro: Biography

-Lope took possession of the title of Biscay while still a minor after the death of his father.
+Lope took possession of the title of Lord of Biscay while still a minor after the death of his father.
 Due to the unnatural way in which his father died and the fact that his father had actively supported the overthrow of Alfonso X of Castile and had sworn allegiance to the King of Navarre, Lope's tutors brought the boy to Estella-Lizarra where he too offered his services to the Navarese King.

 After long, Lope was reconciled with Alfonso X who reinstated Lope as Lord of Haro, a privilege his father had lost the family.
 Lope entered the service of the Prince, Fernando de la Cerda, the eldest son and heir of King Alfonso X. Fernando however ended up dying in 1275, before his father throwing into question his line of succession.
 Disputes arose between two family members; Prince Fernando's young son, Alfonso de la Cerda and his uncle, Prince Fernando's younger brother, Sancho de Castilla who began jockeying for power and influence to see if he would gain power over the succession of the Castilian crown.
 Lope decided to throw his support behind Sancho which turned out to be a savvy move.

 On April 4, 1284, Alfonso X of Castile died and Sancho IV of Castile was named King of Castile.
 Sancho IV was married to María de Molina who was the sister of Don Lope Diaz' wife.
 This good fortune made Lope a very powerful man, earning the Lord of Biscay the additional titles of Mayordomo Real of the Kingdom, Caniller y Alférez Mayor, and was given title of all the land from Burgos to Cantabria.
 In 1287, he was the regent of the Kingdom of Castile along with the Bishop of Astorga.